tls-md/tls-md/TLS/Concepts/MOBILISE.md

 GATHER an ARMY FOR WARFARE in the NEAR FUTURE.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current general term for raising an army was qǐ 起.
+1. The current general term for raising an army was qǐ [[起]].
 The army may be of any size, and the person raising the army may or may not be raising the army in an official capacity.
-2. Sōu 蒐 is current in CHUNQIU and ZUO and refers to a military review combined with a raising of an army.
+2. Sōu [[蒐]] is current in CHUNQIU and ZUO and refers to a military review combined with a raising of an army.
-3. Xīng 興 refers to a large scale mobilisation of an armed force which may or may not be used in military action.
+3. Xīng [[興]] refers to a large scale mobilisation of an armed force which may or may not be used in military action.
-4. Jǔ 舉 always refers to an administrative official act of raising an army of some size and/or deploying this force.
+4. Jǔ [[舉]] always refers to an administrative official act of raising an army of some size and/or deploying this force.
-5. Fā 發 refers to a political act of deploying a military force that is all ready to be deployed.
+5. Fā [[發]] refers to a political act of deploying a military force that is all ready to be deployed.
 ##
 HUANG JINGUI 2006
 WARFARE 7.